 Applicants interested in the MEME programme should be aware that the motivation letter plays a very important role in the admission procedure.
 The motivation letter gives the Admission and Examination Committee relevant clues concerning the suitability of a candidate for the programme.
 Our experience from the past shows that candidates do often not realize that the motivation letter is one of the most important ingredients of the application package.
 We strongly advise candidates to avoid platitudes and to focus on their own personal motives and experience.
 Illustrating one’s motivation by a concrete example (“I’m particularly intrigued by the following research question…”) might be helpful in this respect.
 Candidates are advised to address at least the following points:

-- Why do you choose for ecology and evolution as the main subjects of your Master’s programme?
-What does specifically interest you in this research area?
+- Why do you choose evolutionary biology as the main focus of your Master’s study?
+What specifically interests you about this subject?

 - Why do you apply for the MEME programme specifically, rather than to other comparable programmes?